 10 Best Practices for Outsourcing Software Development

-So to make this task as simple as possible, we have compiled 10 best practices you should adhere to when outsourcing your software development projects.
+Here, we present 10 outsourcing best practices you should adhere to when outsourcing software development.

 - Tip 3: Pay attention to security on both ends

-- Tip 5: Use a pricing model that fits your needs
+- Tip 5: Use a collaboration model that fits your needs

 - Tip 9: Be realistic